-The four students — who were not named by the University to protect their privacy — were among 40 activists, including members of the SRC’s Wom*n’s Collective, who protested outside Arndt’s talk last September.
+The students — who were not named by the University to protect their privacy — were among 40 activists, including members of the SRC’s Wom*n’s Collective, who protested outside Arndt’s talk last September.
 The event went on unimpeded after a NSW Police Riot Squad arrived.

 Arndt, who recently authored a book entitled “#MenToo,” first rose to infamy in student circles after her nationwide campus tour met organised resistance on various campuses ranging from La Trobe, Macquarie and the University of Sydney.